This article contains major MCU spoilers

 A gifted archer in her own right, Kate Bishop (Hailee Steinfeld) teamed up with Hawkeye to take down Kingpin, the Tracksuit Mafia, and her own mother in Marvel Studios’ Clint Barton spinoff series.
 Kate is very different to Clint.
 She’s bright-eyed, eager to learn, and keen to pick up the “Hawkeye” mantle as soon as possible.
 The origins of her obsession date back to the Battle of New York, where she saw Hawkeye in action on the day her father died and was inspired to pursue that superhero life.

-She quite accidentally made friends with Yelena Belova when the former Black Widow arrived in New York to kill Clint towards the end of the series, and the two have some great chemistry that is sure to endure through MCU Phase 4 and 5.
+She quite accidentally made friends with Yelena Belova when the former Black Widow arrived in New York to kill Clint towards the end of the series, and the two have some great chemistry that is sure to endure through MCU Phase Four and Five.

 Maya Lopez aka Echo (Alaqua Cox) is a deaf martial artist with a prosthetic leg who ran the Tracksuit Mafia for Kingpin until it was revealed that he had been responsible for her father’s death.
 Having formerly thought that Clint Barton was involved in the killing during his phase as Ronin, Maya ultimately let Clint go and killed Kingpin instead (or so it seems).